 The natural solution to this type of problem is the on-the-edge distribution of the intelligence necessary for the recognition of license plates, made possible by the miniaturization and increased power of the processing units.

-Explore IndigoVision's License Plate Recognition system powered by InnoWare by clicking the button below.
+Explore IndigoVision's License Plate Recognition system powered by InnoWare by clicking below.

 Contact IndigoVision about your security systems

 If you think your organisation could benefit from updating its security systems, contact IndigoVision today